 Magnets came along!

-For 26 years, Roadside Magnets has been the nations
+For 27 years, Roadside Magnets has been the nation's

 only manufacturer of miniature reproduction state and

 private historical markers.

 durable, collectible wafer-thin slices of history - educational

 remembrances of some of the most historic sites in the country.

 the brainchild of Bruce Clark, owner of Roadside Magnets.
 Bruce